gabrielemariotti/cardslib/doc/THUMBNAIL.md

 ### Using with a Bitmap

-If you want to use the CardThumbnail with a Bitamp or other DrawableResource you can use the method above:
+If you want to use the CardThumbnail with a Bitamp or other DrawableResource you can use the method above `thumbnail.setExternalUsage(true);` and use the ImageView in `setupInnerViewElements` method:

 ``` java
         Card mCard= new Card(getContext());